garden-io/garden/docs/guides/deprecations.md

 Please use the `resources.limits` configuration field instead.

+Note!
+If the deprecated field `limits` is defined in the workflow config, Garden 0.14 automatically copies the field's contents to the `resources.limits`, even if the `resources.limits` is defined explicitly.

+Please do not use both `limits` and `resources.limits` simultaneously, and use only `resources.limits`.
+Otherwise, the values from the old field `limits` will be used.

 # Unsupported commands

 <h2 id="kubernetesplugincleanupclusterregistrycommand"><code>cleanup-cluster-registry</code></h2>

-The `cleanup-cluster-registry` comamnd in the `kubernetes` and `local-kubernetes` plugins is not supported in Garden 0.14.
+The `cleanup-cluster-registry` command in the `kubernetes` and `local-kubernetes` plugins is not supported in Garden 0.14.
 This command no longer has any effect as of version 0.13!
 Please remove this from any pipelines running it.